onpace/apipie-rails/README.rst

 default_version
   Default API version to be used (1.0 by default)

-version_in_http_accept_header
+version_request
-  name of the http accept header that contain the version
+  Pass a proc in order to extract the version form the request.

 validate
   Parameters validation is turned off when set to false.